 Apple's 15-inch MacBook Pro, recently updated to current-generation Intel CPUs (just in time for the holiday shopping season), retains its position as a favorite premium laptop for power-users.
 But that long-awaited upgrade, introduced at an Apple press event in October 2013, happened just in time.

-The high-end, high-price Retina Display versions of the laptops to premium hybrids, had all moved onto Intel's latest CPU platform, known as either the fourth-generation Core i-series or by the code name Haswell, the MacBook Pro used last year's processors, until now.in an unusual position.
-While other systems, from budget
+The high-end, high-price Retina Display versions of thein an unusual position.
+While other systems, from budget laptops to premium hybrids, had all moved onto Intel's latest CPU platform, known as either the fourth-generation Core i-series or by the code name Haswell, the MacBook Pro used last year's processors, until now.

 The first Mac systems to get Haswell were the 11- and 13-inch MacBook Air back in June 2013.
 The iMac all-in-one desktop followed.
 That left the more expensive MacBook Pro a generation behind its less expensive Air counterpart in CPU power and battery life.
 That's important because our Labs testing has shown that Haswell offers significant improvements to battery life in PC and Mac systems.

 The Surface Book 2 is on the way to the UK and Australia

 Microsoft is bringing its powerful laptop, tablet hybrid to 17 new international markets and preorders start today.